Docs

 Security

 All application services in your Vaadin application should be protected by Spring Security.
 You should do this regardless of how your user interface views are protected.
-Even methods that do not require authentication should be explicitly declared to permit anonymous users.
+Even methods that don’t require authentication, should be declared explicitly to permit anonymous users.

 To protect application services, you have to enable method security.
 To do that, you need to add the @EnableMethodSecurity annotation to your security class.
 After that, you can use annotations to secure your application services.
 Spring Boot recommends the use of the @PreAuthorize annotation.